Co-Curricular Club Expo

 Teacher in Charge: Ms Bovett

-• Students will compete in six inter-school debates, spread across Terms 1-3, and receive coaching.
+- Students compete in six inter-school debates, spread across Terms 1-3, and receive coaching.

 The Duke of Edinburgh is an Internationally recognized award.
 It has 3 levels: Bronze, Silver and Gold.
 Through this award, you will develop a wide range of key skills and dispositions essential for the future.